Malnutrition is widely prevalent in hospitalized patients and long-term care residents yet highly underdiagnosed (1).

 - Orbital Region (surrounding the eye).
 Use your thumbs or fingers to palpate under the eye and above the cheekbone for fat loss.

 - Upper Arm Region (triceps and biceps).
 With the patient’s arm at a 90 degree angle, grasp the middle of the arm between their elbow and armpit.
 Then roll down to separate muscle from fat and then pinch the fat between your fingers to assess feel and space.

 - Thoracic and Lumbar Region (Ribs, lower back, midaxillary line).
 Examine the chest for visible ribs and pinch above the iliac crest to examine for fat loss.

 Examine and identify whether generalized or localized fluid accumulation is present in extremities.

 In activity-restricted patients examine the scrotum or vulva for edema or ankles in mobile patients.

-Assessing overall fluid status can be difficult in patients with diseases such as congestive heart failure, cirrhosis or renal failure.
+Assessing overall fluid status can be difficult in patients with diseases such as congestive heart failure, liver cirrhosis, or renal failure.

 You can use your physical findings to determine related micronutrient deficiencies.